 Monotonically normal spaces are, informally speaking, ``uniformly normal'' [see Definition \ref{monO} below].
 They are hereditarily normal, and this theorem gives another independence result when combined with:

 \begin{thm} In MM(S)[S] models, every hereditarily normal, locally compact, $\w_1$-compact space is $\s$-countably compact. \end{thm}

-An even stronger theorem will be shown in Section \ref{T5} along with related results under weaker set-theoretic hypotheses.
-These will put some limitations on what kinds of Dowker spaces (that is, normal spaces $X$ such that $X \times [0,1]$ is not normal) are possible if one only assumes the usual (ZFC) axioms of set theory.
-The ZFC axioms do, however, suffice to imply $\s$-countable compactness for some classes of spaces; see Section 5.
+An even stronger theorem will be shown in Section \ref{T5} which includes the statement that the PID is enough to show Theorem \ref{mm} for monotonically normal spaces.
+It also puts some limitations on what kinds of Dowker spaces (that is, normal spaces $X$ such that $X \times [0,1]$ is not normal) are possible if one only assumes the usual (ZFC) axioms of set theory.